walmartlabs/lacinia/docs/tutorial/database-1.rst

 With ``clojure.java.jdbc`` the query is a vector consisting of a SQL query string followed by zero or more query parameters.
-The `?` character in the query string corresponds to a query parameter, based on position.
+Each ``?`` character in the query string corresponds to a query parameter, based on position.

-The ``jdbc/query`` function returns a seq of matching rows.
+The ``clojure.java.jdbc/query`` function returns a seq of matching rows.
-By default, each selected row is converted into a Clojure map, and the column names are turned into keywords.
+By default, each selected row is converted into a Clojure map, and the column names are converted from strings into keywords.

 For an operation like this one, which returns at most one map, we use ``first``.

-If no rows match, then ``first`` will return nil.
+If no rows match, then the seq will be empty, and ``first`` will return nil.
 That's a perfectly good way to identify that the provided Board Game id was not valid.

 At the REPL